 Is there an interview required?

 Interviews are a requirement for admission.
 About 120 of the most qualified applicants will be invited to campus for an interview with the PA faculty.
-Six interviews days will be scheduled between November and February (schedule forthcoming).
+Interviews will be scheduled on November 17, November 21, January 12, January 16, February 16, and February 20.

 How many applicants are usually interviewed?